ROCm/rocm-install-on-linux/docs/install/3rd-party/llama-cpp-install.rst

 Use a prebuilt Docker image with llama.cpp pre-installed
 --------------------------------------------------------------------------------------

-Docker is the recommended method to set up a llama.cpp environment, and it avoids potential installation issues.
+Docker is the recommended method to set up a llama.cpp environment, as it avoids potential installation issues.
 The tested, prebuilt image includes llama.cpp, ROCm, and other dependencies.